 2014-2015 Liberia 14 Liberian PAs die for the Ebola epidemic.

 2014 Bulgaria The first two Bulgarian PA programs (Trakia University, Stara Zagora and Faculty of Public Health, Sofia) are developed building on a long tradition of the historic utilization of Feldshers in their country.
 The four-year Bachelor’s degree programs are based on the United States PA curriculum.

 2014 The United Kingdom The Birmingham and Wolverhampton PA programs are reopened.
 Health Education England hosts the Birmingham Conference, “PAs in the Workforce” as the national government begins to formally support of the growth in the numbers of PAs and the expansion of PA programs.
 UKAPA is restructured and integrated into the infrastructure of the Royal College of Physicians and then renamed the Faculty of Physician Associates.

 2014 The Netherlands Dutch PAs host their first international conference in Amsterdam.

-2014 New Zealand The New Zealand PA Academy endorses the term “Physician Associate”.
+2014 New Zealand The New Zealand PA Society is established and endorses the term “Physician Associate”.

 2015 India The first International Conference on PAs in India, sponsored by the Indian Association of Physician Assistants, brings international PA leaders to participate, speak, and learn more about the Indian PA movement.
 The conference is help Amrita Hospital in Kochi, India.
 The first volume of a new PA journal for India is published in conjunction with the conference.
 Image: Dr. Prathapan Nair(left), principal of Amrita School of Medicine and Dr. Prem Nair, Medical Director of the School of Medicine.

 2015 The United Kingdom The National Health Service announces a PA expansion project designed to recruit US PAs into the UK health system to expand the number of PAs and to also demonstrate the new and expanded roles of PAs in several areas of the UK.
 The Faculty of Physician Associates (FPA) is created and replaces the UKAPA.